mtiller/ModelicaBook/text/source/components/components/component_models.rst

 against it in Modelica.
 But most of the time models tend to be composed either of equations or other components/subsystems.
-It is actually a good idea to avoid putting equations in models containing subcomponents or subsystems because it means that some information about the model will be "invisible" when looking at a diagram of the subsystem.
+It is actually a good idea to avoid putting equations in models containing subcomponents or subsystems because doing so means that some information about the model will be "invisible" when looking at a diagram of the subsystem.
 One possible exception to this could be the use of ``initial equation`` sections in subsystems.

-OK, with that discussion of terminology out of the way, let's dive into discussions about component models.
+With that discussion of terminology out of the way, let's dive into discussions about component models.

 .. _acausal-modeling: